LucasBehrendt/gamers-ground/README.md

 The structure and layout defined above was expressed with the help of wireframes in the planning process.
 These mock-ups are intended to show the overall layout of all pages within the website.
 While the wireframes are similar to the finished project, some changes were made during development to better suit content, information architecture, and overall structure.

+The authentications system / templates with sign in, sign out, registration, email verification etc. was provided by Allauth.
+The templates used have only been slightly styled to fit the rest of the site, and therefore no wireframes were made of those pages.

+### Wireframes

 [Balsamiq](https://balsamiq.com/) was utilized when creating the wireframes below.

 <details>